SilenceRichard/MTR_TRADE_BOT/code_structure.md

 4. **Dependency Injection**
    - Services and utilities injected into handlers
    - Improves testability and modularity

+5. **Error Handling with Graceful Degradation**
+   - Custom error messages for blockchain errors
+   - Automatic retry with adjusted parameters
+   - Progressive enhancement for transaction reliability